sshankargit/RMaD/README.md

 Once you have the SQLite engine installed, you can clone this repository and run the application on your local machine.

-We hope you enjoy using the Parcel Tracker and never lose track of your packages again!
+We hope you enjoy using the RMaD and never lose track of your packages again!

 ## Changelog